 One of the best tools available to call center recruiters is on-demand interviews.
 These interviews are quickly becoming synonymous with modern recruitment.
 They allow for a quicker hiring process and allow recruiters to reach out to every candidate at the click of a button.

-So, let's explain why you should use self-guided interviews for your own recruitment efforts.
+So, let's explain why you should use virtual interviews for your own recruitment efforts.

-Also known as one-way interviews, this screening tool starts with a recruiter recording their end of the interview.
+Also known as virtual interviews, this screening tool starts with a recruiter recording their end of the interview.
 Using their own voice, they maintain the brand and the human element in recruiting.
 The recording is sent out to the candidates.
 Each candidate is then able to record their own responses at a time of their convenience.
-That’s why they’re often known as self-guided interviews.
+That’s why they’re often known as virtual interviews.

 It’s that simple.
-One-way interviews offer the key benefit of drastically reducing the time it takes to schedule and interview screenings.
+Virtual interviews offer the key benefit of drastically reducing the time it takes to schedule and interview screenings.

 However, despite its simplicity, asynchronous interviewing comes with serious benefits.